 There are hundreds of legal podcasts out there, covering topics from legal news to technology trends, law firm marketing, and legal ethics.
 Anyone with an internet connection and a microphone can make a podcast these days, but it’s no easy task to make a good podcast.

-So to help you find the legal industry podcasts you should listen to, we’ve created this list of some of our favorites and what we think are currently the best legal podcasts:
+To help you find the legal industry podcasts you should listen to, we’ve created this list of some of our favorites and what we think are currently the best legal podcasts.

 1. Lawyerist Podcast

 The Lawyerist Podcast is a weekly podcast about lawyering and law practice hosted by our very own Laura Briggs and Stephanie Everett.
 Our conversations with successful lawyers, industry experts, and prominent business book authors cover innovative business models, legal technology, marketing, ethics, starting a law firm, and whenever possible, robots.

 User Review of the Lawyerist Podcast